Priced to sell.

 -There’s varying levels of rust that have been scrubbed and sprayed to some degree or another but it’s older and it has lived up north a while.
 So yes.
 There’s some surface rust.
 Frame and engine mounts are sound.

--The only mechanical issue is the injectors will need to be replaced at some point soon. ($1000-2500 estimated cost depending on how many need to be fully replaced or the old ones can be cleaned up) Once the engine is warm it has no issues starting and runs great.
-However, if it’s been sitting for a while or in cold weather it needs to have the block heater plugged in for a few hours to get her running.
+-The only mechanical issue is the injectors will need to be replaced at some point. ($1000-2500 estimated cost depending on how many need to be fully replaced or the old ones can be cleaned up) Once the engine is warm it has no issues starting and runs great.
+However, if it’s been sitting for a while or in cold weather it needs to have the block heater plugged in for 30-60 minutes to get her running.
 Or use starter fluid.

 Completed maintenance (I have service records)-